The estimate header contains:

 - Submitted – a check in this box indicates the estimate has been sent to the customer, either via email or by printing it

 - Tax Item – use the dropdown to define or change the sales tax rate.
 This will automatically fill based on the customer’s default tax rate.
-If the customer doesn’t have a default tax rate, the default company rate will be entered instead.
+If the customer doesn’t have a default tax rate, iPoint will instead enter the default company rate.

 - Tax Rate – shows the percentage of the chosen Tax Item

 - Subtotal – this is the value of all goods and services entered on the estimate

 - Sales Tax – any line item marked as taxable will be multiplied by the tax rate, and the total sales tax is displayed here